smtifahim/TARA-Ontology-Repository/ontology-files/generated/distribution/readme.md

   * **LLM extraction prompts** — properties storing the system/user prompts used to drive AI-assisted metadata extraction from source articles.
 * `imported-conditions/`: imports 1,186 MONDO/HP disease-condition classes (`imported-tara-kb-mondo-hp-terms.ttl`) for KB condition-mapping, rooted under `tara:DiseaseOrCondition` via `tara-kb-mondo-hp-bridge.ttl`.
 * `kb_terms_mapping/`: the automated term-mapping toolkit that produces the mapped columns the generator pipeline consumes:
-  * `acupoints_mapping/` — normalizes and matches free-text acupoint mentions against a Stardog-derived TARA acupoint label/synonym lookup, producing the `Acupoints-Mapped`, `Acupoints-Unmappable`, and `Acupoints_TARA_IDs` columns.
+  * `acupoints_mapping/` — normalizes and matches free-text acupoint mentions against  TARA acupoint label/synonym lookup, producing the `Acupoints-Mapped`, `Acupoints-Unmappable`, and `Acupoints_TARA_IDs` columns on normalized acupoints extracted from literature.
-  * `conditions_mapping/` — a two-pass BioPortal Annotator + Search API pipeline mapping free-text condition mentions to MONDO/HP terms, producing `MONDO-OR-HP-Term`, `MONDO-OR-HP-Term-URI`, and `Exact-OR-Synonym`.
+  * `conditions_mapping/` — a two-pass BioPortal Annotator + Search API pipeline mapping free-text condition mentions to MONDO/HP terms, producing `MONDO-OR-HP-Term`, `MONDO-OR-HP-Term-URI`, based on extact labels or exact synonyms matches
-  * Also includes `kb-src-column-mappings/` (spreadsheet-column → `tara-kb:` property mapping used by the generator), `google_sheets_reconcile/` (cross-references extraction sheets by article title to backfill a shared `Paper_ID`), and `articles-kb-example-sheets/` (a sample extracted-metadata reference sheet).
+  * Also includes `kb-src-column-mappings/` (spreadsheet-column → `tara-kb:` property mapping used by the generator)

 **Acupoints Ontology Cleanup and Refactoring**

-* Removed the article/study-metadata annotation properties that had lived directly in `tara-acupoints-core.ttl` since Version 0.7 (`hasAcupunctureModality`, `hasControlsInformation`, `hasCountryInformation`, `hasListedAcupointsUsed`, `hasNeedlingInformation`, `hasSampleSizeInformation`, `hasStimulationType`, `hasStudiedCondition*`, `hasTrialType`, `hasUsedAcupoint`, `isStudiedInArticle`) — this responsibility now belongs entirely to the new Articles KB module above.
 * Normalized the property namespace prefix from `TARA:` to lowercase `tara:`, and introduced a dedicated `tara-op:` namespace/prefix for object properties, formally separating annotation-property and object-property IRIs (previously mixed under one namespace).
-* Refactored several relations into paired annotation-property + object-property forms (a plain literal-style annotation for direct querying, alongside a formal OWL object-property restriction for reasoning): `isLocatedOnMeridian`/`isMeridianLocationOf` (replacing `hasMemberAcupoint`/`isMemberAcupointOf`), `hasSpecialPointRole`/`isSpecialPointRoleOf` (replacing `hasSpecialPointDesignation`/`isSpecialPointDesignationOf`), and `hasGeneralSurfaceLocation`/`hasSpecificReferenceLocation` (replacing `locatedOnTheSurfaceOf`/`locatedInRelationTo`).
-* Extended the Version 1.5.0 subsurface-anatomy work with full object-property counterparts: `hasRelatedArtery`, `hasRelatedVein`, `hasRelatedNerve`, `hasRelatedVasculature`, `hasRelatedInnervation`, `hasRelatedSurfaceAnatomy`, `hasRelatedSubSurfaceAnatomy`, `hasTopographicalAnatomy`, and `hasAssociatedOrgan`.
 * Added top-level grouping properties `topTARAAnnotaionProperty` / `topTARAObjectProperty`, with `bfoObjectProperty` / `roObjectProperty` sub-groupings distinguishing BFO-style from RO-style relations.
 * Net effect on `tara-acupoints-core.ttl` (vs. the [Version 1.2.0 archive](../archived/version-1.2.0/)): 50 → 54 annotation properties, 16 → 22 object properties.
 * `tara-acupoints-upper.ttl` was trimmed to a smaller, more focused BFO/RO/IAO class subset (77 → 38 classes; object properties unchanged at 29) with expanded per-term documentation.
-* Reorganized the single 30,000+ line `tara-imported-terms.ttl` monolith into a modular `imported-terms/` directory: `imported-ttl-files/` (the generated UBERON, UBERON-organs, InterLex, MONDO/HP, and upper-level import outputs, plus a shared SKOS/DCTerms vocabulary file), `importer-scripts/` (one generator script per source — UBERON, InterLex, MONDO/HP — plus a merger script), and `archived-imported-terms/` (superseded import snapshots kept for reference).
+* Reorganized the single 30,000+ line `tara-imported-terms.ttl` monolith into a modular `imported-terms/` directory: `imported-ttl-files/` (the generated UBERON, InterLex, MONDO/HP, and upper-level import outputs, plus a shared SKOS/DCTerms vocabulary file), `importer-scripts/` (one generator script per source: UBERON, InterLex, MONDO/HP;  plus a merger script).
-* Added `bridge-files/` (BFO-upper-ontology bridge modules for both the acupoints ontology and the new Articles KB, plus a Protégé/OWL catalog file for offline import resolution) and a shared `tara-annotation-properties.ttl` module consolidating common DC/SKOS/IAO annotation-property declarations.
+* Added `bridge-files/` (BFO-upper-ontology bridge modules for both the acupoints ontology and the new Articles KB.

 **`ontology-generator/` Pipeline Changes**

 * New `generate_articles_kb.py`: a standalone pipeline that reads the curated KB source spreadsheet (via the column mapping above), populates publication/study/OCSI-score individuals, merges in the mapped acupoint/condition metadata, and produces both "no-upper" and "with-upper" (BFO-merged) Articles KB variants.
 * New `update_ontology_headers.py`: the post-generation header/versioning pass that produces the `distribution/` files above — migrates staging-domain IRIs (`acupunctureresearch.org`) to the permanent PURL namespace (`purl.org`), rotates each variant's prior `owl:versionInfo` into `owl:priorVersion`, and stamps a unique `owl:versionIRI` and `dcterms:created` per variant.
-It now also bumps the hand-authored base ontology's own `owl:versionInfo` (without adding a `versionIRI`), gated behind a confirmation prompt.
-* `generate_ontology.py`: removed the inline `addArticlesMetadata()` method — that responsibility moved entirely to `generate_articles_kb.py`.
+* `generate_ontology.py`: removed the inline `addArticlesMetadata()` method; that responsibility moved entirely to `generate_articles_kb.py`.
-* `fetch_curated_data.py`: dropped the `pain-related-articles` CSV tab download; KB source-data acquisition is now handled by `curated-data/download_curated_sheets.py` (see below).
 * `run_all.sh` updated to run the new `generate_articles_kb.py` step as part of the standard pipeline.

 **New: `curated-data/download_curated_sheets.py`**